 In recent years, there have been occasional proposals to increase the required distribution by private foundations beyond the current 5%.
 A mandated payout rate over 5% would, over the long-term, reduce the funds available to foundations to make grants to nonprofits.
 The imposition of a larger payout amount would have the effect of forced sun-setting for foundations that might otherwise choose to operate in perpetuity.
 Philanthropy New York has not yet taken an official position on payout rates.

-2018 Activities: Legislation on private foundation distribution requirements is unlikely to arise in 2018.
+2019 Activities: Legislation on private foundation distribution requirements is unlikely to arise in 2019.
 Nonetheless, PNY will continue to monitor and work with national partners if potential legislation is being formulated.
-If changes in rules are proposed on legislation introduced increasing the payout rate, we will immediately bring the issue to the Public Policy Committee.
+If changes in rules are proposed or legislation introduced that would increase the payout rate, we will immediately advocate against those changes.

 April 15 Charitable Deduction Extension

-2018 Activities: There was a small possibility that extension of the charitable deduction deadline might arise in 2018 as part of a larger tax reform package, but that did not happen.
-If it were to arise as part of future tax reform negotiations, PNY would support legislation on this issue, as it is consistent with our principles outlined above in the section “Tax Reform that Sustains and Grows Charitable Giving,” however, charitable deduction extension legislation is unlikely to gain traction in 2019.
+2019 Activities: If it were to arise as part of future tax reform negotiations, PNY would support legislation on this issue, as it is consistent with our principles outlined above in the section “Tax Reform that Sustains and Grows Charitable Giving,” however, charitable deduction extension legislation is unlikely to gain traction in 2019.

 The Effects of Lower Federal Revenues on Nonprofits

 The nonprofit sector has seen its capacity severely diminished over the past two decades of ceaseless government budget cuts at the federal and state levels.
 Philanthropy New York is generally opposed to tax reform legislation that would further decrease federal revenues because it would directly lead to further cuts in spending that would broadly impact the nonprofit sector.